skx/purple/ALERTS.md

 By default notifications are repeated for each alert in the raised-state.
 These notifications repeat every 60 seconds.

-You can configure different back-off times if you wish, via your own `Purple::Alerts::Notifier::Local` module.
+You can configure different back-off times if you wish, via your own `Purple::Alert::Notifier::Local` module.
 As an example of special handling the supplied samples only alert **once** if an ID ends in `.once` suffix.

 This behaviour is useful if you're using an external service to deliver your alert-messages.
 For example I use the [pushover](http://pushover.net/) service, and there is a facility there to repeat the notifications until they are read with the mobile phone application.
 If I raise the alert once there, the phone will beep every minute - so there is no need to repeatedly send the message.